 - 8 slices Texas Toast, or other thickly-sliced white bread

-- 4 tablespoons unsalted butter, divided (I use less)
+- 4 tablespoons unsalted butter, divided (more or less as needed)

 - powdered sugar, for garnish